 - Generation of research fund shall/ will the main from public/ private organizations

-- PI shall ensure that all research funds administered by him or her are used with honesty, integrity and accountability;
+- PI shall ensure that all research funds administered by him or she are used with honesty, integrity, and accountability;

 - PI and researchers shall comply with the regulatory framework and policies of the university and the funding agencies in terms of fund management;

-- PI and researchers shall give due acknowledgement to all the funding agencies in all published works resulting from the research.
+- PI and researchers shall give due acknowledgment to all the funding agencies in all published works resulting from the research.

-- The university may request outside agencies for financial support to carryout major research projects in the field of recent domain of research as per the suggestion of the granting organization
+- The university may request outside agencies for financial support to carry out major research projects in the field of the recent domain of research as per the suggestion of the granting organization.

-- The University encourages faculties who get financial grant from outside organizations/ agencies (government and non government) by way of promotion/ felicitation.
+- The University encourages faculties who get financial grants from outside organizations/ agencies (government and non-government by way of promotion/ felicitation.

-- The University provides financial assistance to the faculties who attend seminar/workshop/ symposium (both national and international)
+- The University provides financial assistance to the faculties who attend seminars/workshops/symposiums (both national and international)

-- Faculties with good number of research papers published in high impact factor (Scoupus/ Web of Science etc.) peer reviewed journals are encouraged with promotion/ felicitation.
+- Faculties with a good number of research papers published in high impact factor (Scopus/ Web of Science etc.) peer-reviewed journals are encouraged with promotion/ felicitation.

-- The university provides financial grant to the faculties for carrying out minor research projects.
+- The university provides financial grants to the faculties for carrying out minor research projects.

-- The university will constitute an advisory committee for each externally funded research project for monitoring of utilization of fund, progress and implementation of the project.
+- The university will constitute an advisory committee for each externally funded research project for monitoring of utilization of funds, progress, and implementation of the project.
 The committee shall send the report to the RAC from time to time.

 (v) Research Fellowships

-- Candidates having JRF, SRF from government funding agencies i.e. UGC, DBT, DST ICSSR etc. may enroll in Ph.D. programme of the university.
+- Candidates having JRF, SRF from government funding agencies i.e. UGC, DBT, DST ICSSR, etc. may enroll in a Ph.D. programme of the university.